listra92/ultimatevocalremovergui/README.md

     - Manual Ensemble: Retains the original audio sample rate and can support both mono and stereo/multichannel files
     - Appends "𤋮" prefix instead of plain numbered one on every output file except the Manual Ensemble and other Audio Tools

+- **Known Issues:**
+    - The GUI for configuring params on newly added models is broken, you can instead try the working one in the official installation with the Roformer beta patch.

 - **Fork by makidanye**
     - [Donate](https://ko-fi.com/makidanye)